gruntjs/grunt-contrib-connect/README.md

 Type: `String`
 Default: `.`

 The base (or root) directory from which files will be served.
-The default directory is the same directory as the project's gruntfile.
+Defaults to the project Gruntfile's directory.

 #### keepalive
 Type: `Boolean`
 Default: `false`

 Keep the server alive indefinitely.
 Note that if this option is enabled, any tasks specified after this task will _never run_.
 By default, once grunt's tasks have completed, the web server stops.
+This option changes that behavior.

-This option can be enabled ad-hoc by running the task like `grunt connect:keepalive`
+This option can also be enabled ad-hoc by running the task like `grunt connect:targetname:keepalive`

 #### middleware
 Type: `Function`